basedafdev/PriceVolumeAnalysis/README.md

 4. directory.py
     * CLASS: Represents a directory of companies.
 Has attributes;
 5. load_files.py
-    * METHODS: Updates, generates, and populates the company_librar
+    * METHODS: Updates, generates, and populates the company_library
 6. main_ui.py
     * User interface
     ****

+Make sure python 3.6 or greater is installed.

+Depedencies that need to be installed:

+    pip install pandas
+    pip install pandas_datareader
+    pip install Kivy
+    pip install KivyCalender
+    pip install Kivy-Garden

+If you want just want to see the stocks itself without the User Interface, run directory.py.
+And for input just input the date in this format: yearmonthday

+example: 20180724
+this equates to 07/24/2018

+Happy Investing!